jonhjelm/docs-and-training/service_implementation/basics_singularity.md

   (https://github.com/CloudiFacturing/client_libs)

 ### Registering your image
+#### ... with the clfpy CLI
+The easiest way of registering your image is by using the command-line interface (CLI) of the [`clfpy` Python library](https://github.com/CloudiFacturing/clfpy).
+Make sure you have the latest version of the library installed (`pip install --upgrade clfpy`) and start the CLI (`clfpy_cli` from anywhere in a console).

+You now have two options for registering an image:
+1. From within the GSS client (`client gss`), navigate to the folder with the image you want to register and execute `img_register FILENAME`.
+The image will then be registered under the same name as the source file name.
+2. From within the images client (`client images`), execute `register GSS_URI TARGET_NAME`.
+Here, `GSS_URI` is the GSS URI of the image saved on GSS (`it4i_anselm://home/my_image.simg` or similar) and `TARGET_NAME` is the name the registered image should have.
+Remember the `.simg` ending for the target name.

+#### ... programmatically with the clfpy library
+To programmatically register images, use the ImagesClient client of the clfpy library.
+In `clfpy/tests/test_hpc.py` of the library source code, you'll find a working example of how to upload and register an image.

+#### ... with the Images SOAP API
 To register an image which is available on the HPC-cluster storage, you need to use the Images SOAP API of the CloudFlow HPC service(s).
 Descriptions of the Images web services for the available clusters are found under the following